WolfoIsBestWolf/ror2-FixedSpawnDissonance/mod-VanillaArtifactsPlus/README.md

-This mod is required by everyone by default, see notes if you wish to use it anyways*.
+This mod is RequiredByAllPlayers by default.

+It includes a option to make it Server-Side & Vanilla compatible.**

+Settings can be changed ingame via RiskOfOptions.

 <table>
 	<tbody>